Skip to main content

 }

-Never return null from a Weaverse component.
-Always render at least a root element with {...rest} so Studio can identify and select it.
+Avoid returning null from a Weaverse component.
+Render at least a root element with {...rest} so Studio can locate it in the preview.
 Use conditional rendering inside the root element instead.

 Common Patterns That Cause This